iamankitaa/Predictive_Hiring/README.md

 # Tools Used
-For Frontend - Javascript, Reactjs
-For Backend - Python 3, Machine Learning
+For Frontend - Javascript, Reactjs and For Backend - Python 3, Machine Learning

 # Algorithm Used